andylomas/picam_server/README.md

 ## Notes

-The application saves all the pictures taken using unique names in the images directory of the project_root.
+The application saves all the pictures taken in the images directory of the project_root.
 These images aren't ever deleted by the server, so it will be necessary to occassionally empty this directory to avoid it filling up and the Raspberry Pi running out of disk space.